theupdateframework/tuf-on-ci/docs/DEVELOPMENT.md

 ### Running tests and linters

-Tests and lints can be run directly with make (which will use tox to run different lints/tests in their own environments):
+Tests and lints can be run directly with make (which will run different lints/tests in their own isolated virtual environments):

 ```shell
 # Run all lints